-In "Articulus Secundus," Foster gives a list of the authors who "allow the unguent":-Paracelsus, Crollius, Baptista Porta, Cardanus, Burgravius, Gochenus-" a Protestant by religion," who "hath written two books to defend the lawfulness of this case"; Helmont, Lord Bacon, "in his natural History"; "Eightly, Doctor Flud, a Doctor of Physicke, yet living and practizing in the famous City of London, stands toothe and nayle for it, and in his large works, being three folio volumes, amongst other secrets, maketh mention of this cure, and allowes and proves it to The passage referred to by Foster is in "Anatomiæ," chap. ix.
-236-239---" De Mystica Sanguinis."
+In "Articulus Secundus," Foster gives a list of the authors who "allow the unguent":-Paracelsus, Crollius, Baptista Porta, Cardanus, Burgravius, Gochenus-" a Protestant by religion," who "hath written two books to defend the lawfulness of this case"; Helmont, Lord Bacon, " in his natural History"; "Eightly, Doctor Flud, a Doctor of Physicke, yet living and practizing in the famous City of London, stands toothe and nayle for it, and in his large works, being three folio volumes, amongst other secrets, maketh mention of this cure, and allowes and proves it to be lawfull."
+The passage referred to by Foster is in "Anatomiæ," chap. ix.
+236-239-" De Mystica Sanguinis."
 That passage treats of the weapon-salve or magnetic ointment, its properties, and sympathetic operation through the blood.
-The reader may like to possess the receipt. is as follows:---
+The reader may like to possess the receipt.
+It is as follows :---

 "Rec.
-Moscæ seu Vineæ ex Calvaria hominis diu suspensi excrescentis, vel pro defectu eiusdem, de ossibus suspensi et laqueo præfocati, aeri diu expositis et concretis, simul atq.; Axungiæ humanæ an.
+Moscæ seu Vincæ ex Calvaria hominis diu suspensi excrescentis, vel pro defectu eiusdem, de ossibus suspensi et laqueo præfocati, aeri diu expositis et concretis, simul atq.; Axungiæ humanæ an.
 Zii.
 Mumii, sanguinis humani, Boli Armenici an.
 Zi.
 Olei lini Zii.
-Terantur omnia in mortario quousq; in unguentum reducantur subtile, quod in capsulam est reponendum, atque sagaciter pro usu reservandum."
+Terantur omnia in mortario quousq; in unguentum reducantur subtile, quod in capsulam est reponendum, atque sagaciter pro usu reservandum." | ;

-Fludd's explanation of this treatment, in his "naked text Englished," is as follows:-

-"We see that this oyntment is compounded of things passing well agreeing unto man's nature; and, consequently, that it hath a great respect to his health and preservation, forasmuch as unto the composition thereof, wee have in the chiefest place or rank, Blood, in which the power of life Here, I say, is the essence of Man's Bones growing out of them, informe of mosse, termed Usnea: here is his Flesh in the Mummy, which is compounded of Flesh and Balsame; here is the Fat of Man's Body, which concurreth with the rest unto the perfection of this oyntment, and with all these (as is said) the Blood is mingled, which was the beginning and food of them all, forasmuch as in it is the spirit of life, and with it the bright Soule doth abide, and operateth after a hidden manner.
+Fludd's explanation of this treatment, in his "naked text Englished," is as follows :--- forasmuch as unto the composition thereof, wee have in the chiefest place or rank, Blood, in which the power of life is placed.
+Here, I say, is the essence of Man's Bones growing out of them, informe of mosse, termed Usnea: here is his Flesh in the Mummy, which is compounded of Flesh and Balsame; here is the Fat of Man's Body, which concurreth with the rest unto the perfection of this oyntment, and with all these (as is said) the Blood is mingled, which was the beginning and food of them all, forasmuch as in it is the spirit of life, and with it the bright Soule doth abide, and operateth after a hidden manner.
 So that the whole perfection of Man's Body doth seeme to concurre unto the confection of this precious oyntment.
 And this is the reason why there is so great a respect and consent betweene this oyntment and the Blood of the wounded person.
 For it is most necessary that some of the Blood of the wounded be drawne out from the depth of the wound."1